Tummy Tuck (Abdominoplasty) – San Diego

 - A body mass index below 35 and ideally below 30 for optimal results, with rare exceptions

-- Available support system of friends, family, caregivers or others who can help you to keep your appointments, complete your preop and postop tasks, and emotionally bolster you through this exciting journey
+- Available support system of friends, family, caregivers or others, who can help you to keep your appointments, complete your preop and postop tasks.

-Most abdominoplasty procedures are two to three hours in duration, but may take longer if you are also having liposuction.
-Dr. Sayed has performed a tummy tuck on a slender patient in less than 90 minutes but has also taken nearly 4 hours on heavier patients or those requiring extension of the incision along the sides due to overweight.
-There are a number of combinations of tummy tuck with liposuction which we can perform, with safety and operative time always being a primary consideration.
-Tummy tucks can be combined with breast augmentation and/or breast lifting in selected patients (often known as a “Mommy Makeover”), which takes around 4 to 6 hours.
+Most abdominoplasty procedures are two to three hours in duration, but they may take longer if you are also having liposuction.
+Dr. Sayed has performed a tummy tuck on a slender patient in less than 90 minutes, but it has also taken nearly 4 hours on heavier patients or those requiring extension of the incision along the sides due to being overweight.
+There are a number of combinations of the tummy tuck with liposuction that we can perform—and safety and operative time are always our primary consideration.
+Tummy tucks can also be combined with breast augmentation and/or breast lifts in select patients (often called a “Mommy Makeover”), which can take about four to 6 hours.

-Most abdominoplasties are performed on an outpatient basis in a AAAASF-certified operating room, meaning the facility is up to very high standards of accreditation.
-Patients usually spend up to a couple hours in the postoperative suite before being discharged in the care of a companion, family member or friend.
-Some patients may be advised to spend the night in a 23 hour observation facility or even the hospital, although most patients are good candidates for ambulatory surgery.
-Dr. Sayed gives a 24 hour phone number to all patients who can reach him for urgent questions, and we also issue access to a patient engagement application that allows the patient or companion/caregiver to send SMS messages, photos, video and other content to our team in a secure, private digital format.
+Our tummy tucks are performed on an outpatient basis in a local, San Diego or Newport Beach AAAASF-certified operating room, meaning the facility operates on the highest levels of safety (hospital-level or higher).
+Patients usually spend up to a couple hours in the postoperative suite before being discharged into the care of a companion, family member, or friend.
+Some patients may be advised to spend the night in a 24-hour observation facility here in San Diego, or even the hospital, although most patients are good candidates for ambulatory surgery.
+Dr. Sayed gives a phone number to all patients that’s available 24/7 so that they can reach him for urgent questions about their tummy tuck, and we also issue access to a patient engagement application that allows the patient or companion/caregiver to send SMS messages, photos, video and other content to our team in a secure, private digital format.
 This keeps us mutually informed on your recovery and allows us to update your instructions while requiring a respectful number of face-to-face visits in the office.

 We ask that you abstain from exercise for 4 weeks and then return to light fitness routines after that.
 It is very important that you get up and walk even the first night following your procedure.
-You may have to walk doubled-over for the first week or so as the muscle tightening accommodates.
-You will be asked to wear a surgical garment for about 3 months, and it will be easiest for you if you wear tops that button down in the front in the first3 weeks or so.
-Dr. Sayed and his team provide close postop care in the office and with our remote engagement tools.
-You will be asked to take some supplement medications to aid in your recovery, which may include medications for pain, bruising, swelling, constipation, and dietary optimization.
+You may have to walk doubled-over for the first week or so as your body adapts to the tightened muscles.
+To help with swelling, you will be asked to wear a surgical garment for about 3 months.
+In the first three weeks of your tummy tuck recovery, it’s highly recommended that you stick to tops that button from the front.
+Dr. Sayed and his team provide close postop care in the office, but also try to reach you with our remote engagement tools.
+You will be asked to take some supplement medications to aid in your tummy tuck recovery that may include medications for pain, bruising, swelling, constipation, and dietary optimization.

 - Have a reasonable expectation of what surgery can accomplish – understand that this is not a surgery for weight loss